taihen/base-image/README.md

 ### Release Naming

 Releases are automatically tagged with a date-based version format: `vYYYY.MM.DD` (e.g., `v2024.01.15`).
 If multiple releases occur on the same day, a counter is appended (e.g., `v2024.01.15.1`).

+## Automated Testing

+Before creating a release, the workflow runs comprehensive tests to ensure the base image works correctly:

+### Test Suite

+1. **Go Application Test**: Builds and runs a hello world Go application on the base image
+   - Verifies CGO compatibility (glibc linkage)
+   - Tests both `linux/amd64` and `linux/arm64` architectures
+   - Confirms non-root user execution (UID/GID 65532)
+   - Validates environment variable handling

+2. **Multi-Platform Build Test**: Ensures the image works correctly in multi-architecture builds

+3. **Security Scan**: Runs Trivy to scan for vulnerabilities and reports any critical or high-severity issues

+### Test Failure Handling

+If any test fails:
+- The workflow stops immediately
+- No release is created
+- The build artifacts remain available for debugging
+- The next scheduled run will retry if the issues are resolved

+This ensures that only fully functional and tested images are released.